AV-Text/AVX/README.md

 ### AV-Engine Internals

 As depicted in Figure 3, AV-Engine is called in-proc by its consumers.
 It uses standard C# interfaces for the parameter and the return type in its single exposed public class method.
 The diagram depicts dependent interfaces and internal utility-class definitions.
 Consumers will have full visibility across these public interfaces, but the underlying internal utility classes do all the work.
 In effect, each internal class manifests a facade that encapsulates away any remnants of the YAML-based C++ API (with respect to AV-Engine/AVX-Framework consumers).
+It is important to note that AV_Engine always delegates command parsing and model generation to blueprint-blue (C#) + pinshot-blue (Rust).
+Once the blueprint object model is generated, all explicit commands are executed directly AV-Engine.
+Implicit variable settings are also invoked locally by AV-Engine.
+Only QFind objects are passed into the AVXSearch (C++) library [via P/Invoke].

 ![](AVXSearch/AV-Engine-poco.png)

-**Figure-3**: Plain Old C# Objects (POCO) are used in the interface to AV-Engine
+**Figure-3**: Plain Old C# Objects (POCO) are used in the interface to AV-Engine (FIGURE IS OBSOLETE AND NEEDS TO BE UPDATED)

 As depicted in Figure 4, the class diagram intuitively reveals the two-phased approach to fetching results as YAML (C# obtaining data from C++).
+The gray box is not serialized; it effectively represents the instantiated C++ object table.
+Summary information, represented by the golden objects are a serialization for the requested TSearchSummary. query_id is the address of the TSearchSummary object, as instantiated in the results map (query_check must be passed as a safety-net to mitigate hijacking).
+The purple objects are the serialization of map<byte, TChapter>: these details are fetched per book [1 ..
+66].
+All requests to the C++ TResultManager require both a query_id and a query_check.
+The key to the map is the query_id. query_check assures that the caller supplied the appropriate check value.
+Of course, without an appropriate query object, AVXSearch would not have an object model for the search query.
+That object model [aka blueprint] is defined the AVX-Quelle specification.

 ![](AVXSearch/AVX-Results.png)